Kilker History, Family Crest & Coats of Arms

 - Michael Kilker, American actor and cinematographer, known for his work on Uncomfortable Associates (2010), Mind Control (2008) and Love American (2009)

-- Paul V. Kilker, American Democrat politician, Candidate for U.S. Representative from Pennsylvania 19th District, 1992
+- Paul V. Kilker, American Democratic Party politician, Candidate for U.S. Representative from Pennsylvania 19th District, 1992

-- Michael A. Kilker, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1924 (alternate), 1928
+- Michael A. Kilker, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1924 (alternate), 1928

 Related Stories +